Back To Top

 No diffuser included

-With so many all-singing, all-dancing hair dryers having launched in recent years – and continuing to hit the market – it’s easy to forget about the classics.
-But underestimate Parlux at your peril, because there’s a reason it’s been hairdressers’ dryer brand of choice for decades.
-(Several, in fact.)
+With so many all-singing, all-dancing hair dryers having hit the market in the last 10 years, it’s easy to forget about the classics.
+But underestimate Parlux at your peril, because there’s a reason it’s been hairdressers’ dryer brand of choice for several decades.

 This Italian brand is known for its durable, hard-working hair dryers, one of which you'll find in most hair stylists' kit bags – as has been the case for years and years.
 They're petite but powerful, creating a big blow dry with body in minutes.
 Though with some colourways you have to buy the compatible diffuser separately, Parlux does offer bundle deals, meaning there's a small saving when you buy it as one set.
 Either way it's a robust, sizeable attachment that will still work well on longer hair.

-I forgot how much I liked the Alyon until I picked it up to re-test for this guide.
-It feels sturdy and reliable, while the smaller shape helps it feel light and useable.
+I forgot how much I liked the Alyon until I revisited it for this guide.
+It feels sturdy and reliable, while the smaller and more compact shape helps it feel light and useable.
 It's a little loud, but only compared to whisper-quiet output of some newer designs.
 If you're looking for a tool that will last you years – if not a decade – of regular use, this is the one.

 See our Parlux Alyon hair dryer review for more details